The Mating Mind (2000) is an evolutionary psychology text in which Geoffrey Miller, the author, lays out a novel theory for the human mind evolution.

 Our ancestors lived some of the longest lives in the animal kingdom, suggesting that the daily risk of death was minuscule.

 Like most other apes, our ancestors didn’t worry about daily survival, but about social and sexual problems.

 - Sexual selection does not require polygyny

-Female doing all the picking and a few male monopolizing reproduction makes sexual selection move faster.
+Females doing all the choosing and a few males monopolizing reproduction makes sexual selection move faster.

 But polygyny is not a necessity because even in perfect monogamy because higher fitness individuals pick each other, and their offspring survive at a higher rate.